-2.2.6 Risk Oversight Committee
+2.2.6 Risk and Sustainability Oversight Committee

-- 2.2.6.1 The Risk Oversight Committee shall be composed of at least three (3) members of the Board including at least one (1) Independent Director, and a Chairperson who is a non-executive member.
+- 2.2.6.1 The Risk and Sustainability Oversight Committee shall be composed of at least three (3) members of the Board including at least one (1) Independent Director, and a Chairperson who is a non-executive member.
 The members shall possess a range of expertise as well as adequate knowledge of the institution's risk exposures to be able to develop appropriate strategies for addressing identified key risk areas.
-The Risk Oversight Committee may appoint such number of advisors or confer with external consultants and risk management experts as it sees fit when the required competency is not available internally. - 2.2.6.2 The Risk Oversight Committee shall be responsible for institutionalizing and overseeing the Company's risk management program and for monitoring the risk management policies and procedures of the Company's subsidiaries in relation to those of the Company.
+The Risk and Sustainability Oversight Committee may appoint such number of advisors or confer with external consultants and risk management experts as it sees fit when the required competency is not available internally. - 2.2.6.2 The Risk and Sustainability Oversight Committee shall be responsible for institutionalizing and overseeing the Company's risk management program and for monitoring the risk management policies and procedures of the Company's subsidiaries in relation to those of the Company. - 2.2.6.3 The Risk and Sustainability Oversight Committee shall also be responsible for institutionalizing and overseeing the Company's sustainability program and reviewing the sustainability goals, targets and initiatives of the Company.

-Refer to Risk Oversight Committee Charter in Annex F
+Refer to Risk and Sustainability Oversight Committee Charter in Annex F

-2.2.6.3 Powers, Duties and Responsibilities
+2.2.6.4 Powers, Duties and Responsibilities

-- (a) Identify, assess, and prioritize business risks; - (b) Develop risk management strategies; - (c) Oversee the implementation of the Risk Management Plan; - (d) Review and revise the Risk Management Plan; - (e) Recommend for approval by the Board of Directors specific policies, guidelines and procedures to address unforeseen situations; - (f) Review and recommend a system of risk thresholds for approval by the Board of Directors; - (g) Monitor the timely and accurate reporting of risks by Management; - (h) Promote the professional development and training of Risk Oversight Committee members as well as the Company's personnel engaged in both risk management and control activities and risk-taking activities; - (i) Create and promote a risk culture that requires the highest standards of ethical behavior among all personnel; - (j) Jointly, with the Company's Audit Committee, certify on behalf of the Board of Directors as to the adequacy of the Company's internal controls and risk management system in the Annual Report; and - (k) Subject to final approval of the Board, oversee the Company's sustainability program as well as recommend and approve policies to ensure alignment of sustainability objectives and strategies within the GT Capital Group.
-It shall approve the Company's sustainability report or any reports similar thereto, and shall regularly report to
+- (a) Identify, assess, and prioritize business risks; - (b) Develop risk management strategies; - (c) Oversee the implementation of the Risk Management Plan; - (d) Review and revise the Risk Management Plan; - (e) Recommend for approval by the Board of Directors specific policies, guidelines and procedures to address unforeseen situations; - (f) Review and recommend a system of risk thresholds for approval by the Board of Directors; - (g) Monitor the timely and accurate reporting of risks by Management; - (h) Promote the professional development and training of Risk and Sustainability Oversight Committee members as well as the Company's personnel engaged in both risk management and control activities and risk-taking activities; - (i) Create and promote a risk culture that requires the highest standards of ethical behavior among all personnel;